grahamking/lintswitch/README.md

     s.close()

 If you write a plugin for another editor, please send it my way and I will include it in _contrib_.

+## Virtualenv aware

+If the file being checked is in a virtualenv, lintswitch will also look for the checkers in the virtualenv's bin directory.

+## pylint notes

+lintswitch will change into the root of your project before running pylint, and use a .pylintrc file if there is one there.
+The root of your project is determined to be the first directory that does not contain an __init__.py file, i.e. the first directory that is not a python module.

 ## Contribute